nonmodernist/holreg/tools/lantern/README.md

 ## Overview

 These tools automate the process of searching historical film industry publications for mentions of specific films, helping researchers gather evidence about production, reception, and distribution from trade papers and fan magazines.
-While designed for the Hollywood Regionalism project, they can be adapted for other film history research.
+The suite includes search tools, report generators, and a visual research dashboard to track progress across a corpus of films.
 ## Prerequisites

 - Node.js (tested with v22.11.0, but should work with most recent versions)